 FIRST Global’s mission is to inspire the youth of the world to pursue careers in STEM.
 We aim to inspire them to become future leaders in resolving our world’s technological challenges, and to teach them the value of collaborating with others to reach their goals.
 To achieve these goals, FIRST Global invites each country to send one team to our “olympics”-style event, a choice that each nation makes in its own way.
 FIRST Global partners with FIRST in countries where they have programs, and other partners in countries without, to choose those who select that country’s team.

-If you’re interested in being considered, you can fill out our interest form.
-If you are a student interested in being a part of the FIRST Global Challenge, you can contact firstname.lastname@example.org and we can try connecting you with the people in your country.
+If you’re interested in being considered in the future, you can email firstname.lastname@example.org.
+If you are a student interested in being a part of the FIRST Global Challenge, we suggest you try connecting with the team in your country.
 There are also other ways you can get involved.
 See the answer to the question “How can I get involved?” below.

 You can become involved with FIRST Global as an international robotic mentor or at the game as an on-site volunteer.
 People with all types of skill sets can make a difference.

 The Global STEM Corps (GSC) is an international group of STEM activists dedicated to working directly with a FIRST Global team.
 Their active mentorship will bring inspiration to regions of the world that are preparing to step onto the stage of international robotics.